Package Leaflet: Information for the User

 If you are pregnant, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

-Irinotecan and its metabolite were measured in breast milk.Breastfeeding should be suspended during the duration of your treatment with this medicine.
+Irinotecan and its metabolite were measured in breast milk.
+Breastfeeding must be discontinued during the duration of treatment with this medicine.

 Fertility

-Driving and operating machines
+Driving and using machines

-Irinotecán Kabi contains sorbitol and sodium
+Irinotecan Kabi contains sorbitol and sodium

-Please inform your doctor before receiving this medicine if you (or your child) have HFI or if your child can no longer take sweet foods or drinks because they feel sick, vomit, or have unpleasant effects such as bloating, stomach cramps, or diarrhea.
+You must inform your doctor before receiving this medicine if you (or your child) have HFI or if your child can no longer take sweet foods or drinks because they feel sick, vomit, or have unpleasant effects such as bloating, stomach cramps, or diarrhea.

-This medicine contains less than 1 mmol of sodium (23 mg) per dose, which is essentially "sodium-free".
+This medicine contains less than 1 mmol of sodium (23 mg) per dose unit, i.e., it is essentially “sodium-free”.

-Irinotecan will be administered by healthcare professionals.
+Irinotecan will be administered to you by healthcare professionals.

 Your doctor may recommend a DNA test before the first dose of irinotecan.

 Irinotecan is injected into a vein through an intravenous (IV) line.
 You will receive this injection in a clinic or hospital.
-Irinotecan should be administered slowly, and the IV infusion may take up to 90 minutes to complete.
+Irinotecan must be administered slowly, and the IV infusion may take up to 90 minutes to complete.

 If you use more Irinotecan than you should